Selbi182/SpotifyDependencies/README.md

 Open it in your preferred browser (if it failed to do so by itself) and follow the login steps explained there.
 After you're done, your app is ready!

-You can double check if everything worked by looking into the `spotifybot.properties` file one more time, which should now have two new fields `access_token` and `refresh_token`.
+You can double-check if everything worked by looking into the `spotifybot.properties` file one more time, which should now have two new fields `access_token` and `refresh_token`.
 The access token will be automatically refreshed by this library on a periodic basis, so you don't need to worry about that.

 ### Login Callback
 To synchronize your app to wait for the login to be completed before any further business logic is run, a custom event called `SpotifyApiLoggedInEvent` is fired that can be intercepted anywhere you'd like: